jchen3170/siskiyou-manipulator/README.txt

             "lambda:com.<function>(<inputs>)"

             All functions used should come from siskiyouCommands (descriptions are listed for each function).
             The current set program moves the end effector in a 5mm x 5mm square trajectory

+            To run multiple commands simultaneously, group them in another list.
+            For example:
+                program = [ command1, [command2a , command2b], command3]
+            would run command1 first until complete, then command2a/command2b together until both are complete, and then command3

 GUI:

 Values:
-    Position: X, Y, Z positions in encoder counts
+    Position: X, Y, Z positions in encoder counts (Note: Positive Z direction is downwards)
     Moving: indicates if axes are moving
     Limits: indicates if axes have hit their mechanical hardstop
     Status: raw 16-bit status.
 Look in MVP2001 manual for more information